Equivariant Deep Weight Space Alignment: Conclusion

 \section{Conclusion}

+\textbf{Limitations.} One limitation of our approach is the need for pretraining a network.
+We show, however, that this process requires only a small number of networks and does not require any labeled examples.
+Another limitation is that the current architecture is specific for a given input network architecture.
+This limitation relates to the specific weight-space encoder we utilize in this work, DWSNet.
+This could be mitigated by modifying the DWS encoder (see Section~\ref{app:extra-exp}), or by replacing it with more recent GNN-based weight space encoders like~\citet{zhang2023neural,lim2023graph}.
+Such approaches show promising results for training and generalizing over diverse network types.

-We investigate the challenging problem of weight alignment in deep neural networks.
-The key to our approach, \ourmethod{}, is an equivariant architecture that respects the natural symmetries of the problem.
-At inference time \ourmethod{} can align unseen network pairs without the need for performing expensive optimization. \ourmethod{}, performs on par or outperforms optimization-based approaches while significantly reducing the runtime or improving the quality of the alignments.
+\textbf{Summary.} We investigate the challenging problem of weight alignment in deep neural networks.
+The key to our approach, \ourmethod{}, is an equivariant architecture that respects the natural symmetries of the problem. \ourmethod{} is the first architecture designed for weight alignment.
+At inference time, our method aligns unseen network pairs without the need to perform expensive optimization. \ourmethod{}, performs on par or outperforms optimization-based approaches while significantly reducing the runtime or improving the quality of the alignments.
 Furthermore, we demonstrate that the alignments of our method can be used to initialize optimization-based approaches.
-One limitation of our approach is the need for training a network.
-Although this can be a relatively time-consuming process, we only have to perform it once for each weight distribution.
-Furthermore, this procedure does not require labeled examples.
-To summarize, \ourmethod{} is the first architecture designed for weight alignment.
-It demonstrates superior performance over existing methods.
-The generalization capabilities of \ourmethod{} make it a promising and practical solution for applications that require weight alignment.